WAN Design Requirements

 DMVPN Designs

-The word phase is almost always connected to DMVPN design discussions.
+The word phase is almost always connected to discussions on DMVPN design.
 DMVPN phase refers to the version of DMVPN implemented in a DMVPN design.
 As mentioned above, we can have two deployment models, each of which can be mapped to a DMVPN Phase.

 Cisco DMVPN as a solution was rolled out in different stages as the explanation became more widely adopted to address performance issues and additional improvised features.
 There are three main phases for DMVPN: